elromca/ssl-cert-check/README.md

   -a                : Send a warning message through E-mail -b                : Will not print header
-  -c cert file      : Print the expiration date for the PEM or PKCS12 formatted certificate in cert file -d cert directory : Print the expiration date for the PEM or PKCS12 formatted certificates in cert directory -e E-mail address : E-mail address to send expiration notices -E E-mail address : Sender E-mail address
+  -c cert file      : Print the expiration date for the PEM or PKCS12 formatted certificate in cert file -C connect        : Host (IP address is supported as well) to connect to (-s would be used as a -servername) -d cert directory : Print the expiration date for the PEM or PKCS12 formatted certificates in cert directory -e E-mail address : E-mail address to send expiration notices -E E-mail address : Sender E-mail address